We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 BetterHelp also states on its FAQs page that all of its providers are “fully licensed and in good standing.”

-Is BetterHelp free?
+Is BetterHelp actually cheaper?

 BetterHelp is an affordable, convenient option that offers solutions for people who prefer to talk on the phone or via video call.

 However, BetterHelp should not be used if you’re in immediate danger or need critical mental health services.
+If you need immediate assistance in the event of a mental health emergency — if you’re thinking about harming yourself or someone else — call 911 or the National Suicide Prevention Lifeline at 988.

 If you’re interested in trying BetterHelp, you can get started here.